-Prospective students are encouraged to find out more by attending one of our taster days which give first-hand experience of what it is like to be an Aldeburgh Young Musician.
+Young Musicians interested in AYM are encouraged to find out more by attending one of our taster days which give a first-hand experience of what it is like to be an Aldeburgh Young Musician.
 Participants work with professional musicians and current AYMs to develop their own music, typical of an AYM activity.
 There is a chance to meet AYM staff, ask questions and find out more about the scheme.
 Taster days are the best way to find out what we do, for prospective AYMs, parents and guardians.

 Applying for Aldeburgh Young Musicians